 Can I Force the Sale of Inherited Property?

 Understanding exactly what to do after a close family member passes away is one of the most difficult things someone can go through.
-A whirlwind of confusion and sadness makes decision making near impossible, especially when real property is involved.
+Before asking whether both owners have to sign to sell a house, a whirlwind of confusion and sadness makes decision making near impossible, especially when real property is involved.
 Real estate is no doubt a major concern for those who have inherited it.
 To make matters more complicated, if the property has been inherited by multiple heirs, they may disagree over whether to continue to live in, lease it, or simply sell the property.
 Tensions with uncooperative co-owners can make the grieving process even more complicated.

 If you have a sister, brother, or other co-owner living in your inherited home, you may have to force the sale of the property.
 Luckily, the real estate attorneys at Talkov Law in California have years of experience handling the forced sale of inherited property through what is known as a partition action.

 Do both owners have to sign to sell a house?
 No!